 Outside areas and boundaries Visually inspected.
 The subjects benefit from garden grounds to the front, side and rear.
+The front gardens incorporate a car run providing off street parking.
 Gardens are bound by way of masonry walling.

 Ceilings Visually inspected from floor level.
-Ceilings within the property are formed in timber lath and plaster and plasterboard.
+Ceilings within the property are formed in timber lath and plaster

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are formed predominantly in brick construction with a plaster finish.
+Internal walls are predominantly of brick construction plastered on both faces.